matn7/CS-Notes/src/main/java/persistence/README.md

     PRIMARY KEY (ID)
 ```

-- **primary key** : no duplicate or null values allowed in this column.
+- **primary key:** No duplicate or null values allowed in this column.
-- **foreign key** : value of this column must match a value in the primary key of another table.
+- **foreign key:** Value of this column must match a value in the primary key of another table.
 - :star: Rules that Relational Database follows:
-    - **Entity Integrity** : Every table has a primary key.
+    - **Entity Integrity:** Every table has a primary key.
+    - **Referential Integrity:**
-    - **Referential Integrity** : A foreign key points at a value that is the primary key of another table.
+        - A foreign key points at a value that is the primary key of another table.
-    Null value are valid for FK.
+        - Null value are valid for FK.

 ## Object Model and Relational Model

-- Object Model - Object oriented language (e.g. Java).
+- Object Model: Object oriented language (e.g. Java).
-- Relational Model - RDBMS (e.g. MySQL).
+- Relational Model: RDBMS (e.g. MySQL).
 - **Object Model** - uses principles of:
     - Abstraction
     - Polymorphism